cryptpad/blog/source/_posts/Exciting-news.md

 * All of this is going to become available under the more permissive _MIT License_.
 It will continue to be open source, but we hope this will drive more adoption in the business sector, even among enterprises which adhere to the _proprietary software_ business model

 We've been preparing this deal for some time, but we haven't been able to talk about it while it was still under negotiation.
-With most of that out of the way, we're very happy to be able to share this news with you!
+With most of that out of the way, we're very happy to be able to finally share this news with you!

-There are still a few details to work out, but in the next few days we're going to announce more about our partnership.
-We still can't say their name, but we bet you can take a guess at who we're talking about.